erlang/otp/system/doc/design_principles/appup_cookbook.md

 ```

 If the port program is to be updated, the code for the `gen_server` can be
-extended with a `code_change` function, which closes the old port and opens a
+extended with a `code_change/3` function, which closes the old port and opens a
 new port.
 (If necessary, the `gen_server` can first request data that must be
 saved from the port program and pass this data to the new port):